Transportation Planning Projects

 "I moved here from a rural neighborhood developed around a one-mile circle.
 I walked that same mile for 16 years.
 I would occasionally go to Barr Lake...
 Continue reading

-by Elizabeth Weight, 12 months ago
+by Elizabeth Weight, about 1 year ago

 I walk and bike often in Boulder.
 Generally I find that Boulder is pedestrian- and bike-friendly, with the exception of the crossing at Iris and 13th.
 There is no stoplight and no blinking lights and it is rare for cars to stop at that crosswalk.
 I have often waved my arms and gestured to cars to stop and 6 or 7 cars will speed by before one car stops.
 What is most dangerous about that particular crossing is that there are 3 lanes for pedestrians to cross.
 Often, one car will stop one lane of traffic, but cars in the...
 Continue reading

-by Rpierro, 12 months ago
+by Rpierro, about 1 year ago

 We walk on flat trails due to my husband's knee - we love Dry Creek, Coot Lake, Boulder Reservoir area, Twin Lakes, CU South and the neighborhoods.
 It's good for the mind, and our 2 dogs.
 Lately since we have a disabled dog, we've been staying around the neighborhood, but unfortunately we can't walk any of the trails that Bikes are on, like the Boulder Creek Path, or anything attached to it.
 Therefore we try to stay on sidewalks.
 We wish that Bicyclists would learn to announce themselves when coming up on us, but we've done our own studies and...
 Continue reading

-by Brent Halsey, 12 months ago
+by Brent Halsey, about 1 year ago

 I love walking to school with my two daughters.
 We use a variety of means to get school -- walking, biking, scootering, driving, or a combination of these.
 But walking lets us fully experience our neighborhood and nature.
 When you're walking, you see it all in full view.
 The changing seasons, changing weather, leaving tracks in the snow, counting worms, etc. There's always a new adventure to be had.Walking provides a great way to connect with other classmates parading to school.
 For a brief period of the day, kids on the streets outnumber cars.
 Pedestrian to pedestrian communication is almost...
 Continue reading